Filing for Disability and SSI in Massachusetts

 Individual: $454

-If you are denied Social Security or SSI benefits, you are entitled to appeal your decision.
+If you're denied Social Security or SSI benefits, you're entitled to appeal your decision.
 In Massachusetts, there is a four-step appeals process.

 Reconsideration.
 In this first appeal step, your application is reviewed by an examiner at DDS who has not previously reviewed it.
-Learn more about the reconsideration step.
+Learn more about requesting a reconsideration.

-ALJ Hearing.
-If you are denied benefits after reconsideration, you can appeal for a hearing before an administrative law judge (ALJ).
+ALJ hearing.
+If the DDS denies you benefits again during the reconsideration, you can appeal for a hearing before an administrative law judge.

 Appeals Council.
-If the ALJ denies you disability benefits, you may appeal to the Appeals Council.
-The Appeals Council will either hear your case or send your case back to the ALJ to be reviewed again.
+If the ALJ denies you disability benefits, you can appeal to the Social Security Appeals Council.
+The Appeals Council might hear your case or send your case back to the ALJ to be reviewed again.

-Lawsuit in Federal Court.
-If you are denied by the Appeals Council or the ALJ on re-review, you may chose to file a lawsuit in federal court.
+Lawsuit in federal court.
+If you are denied by the Appeals Council (or the ALJ on re-review), you might choose to file a lawsuit in federal court, with the help of an attorney.

 The Office of Hearings Operations (OHO), which was formerly known as the Office of Disability Adjudication and Review (ODAR), is the office that manages all disability hearings.
-The contact information for the regional OHO office and the four hearing offices that serve Massachusetts are listed below.
+The contact information for the three hearing offices that serve Massachusetts is listed below.

 Boston Hearing Office